-You must submit 2 copies of plans and elevations in a format no larger than 11" x 17".
+You must submit 2 capies of plans and elevations in a format no larger than 11" x 17".
 Plans on 8 1/2" x 11" paper are preferred.

-- E. Schematic construction plans, with marked dimensions, indicating location, size and general type of walks, window and door openings, and other fixed features of both the existing resource(s) and the proposed work. - b.
-Elevations (facedes), with marked dimensions, clearly indicating proposed work in relation to existing construction and, when appropriate, context.
-All materials and fixtures proposed for the exterior must be noted on the elevations drawings.
-An existing and a proposed elevation drawing of each facede effected by the proposed work is required.
+- a.
+Schematic construction plans, with marked dimensions, indicating location, size and general type of walks, window and door openings, and other fixed features of both the existing resource(s) and the proposed work. - b.
+Elevations (facades), with marked dimensions, clearly indicating proposed work in relation to existing construction and, when appropriate, context.
+All materials and factures proposed for the exterior must be noted on the elevations drawings.
+An existing and a proposed elevation drawing of each facade affected by the proposed work is required.